seanwo/how-to/minidv2hd.md

 ## Video Comparisons

-Here are some video encoding comparisons to show the difference between Bicubic, Lanczos, and Artemis LQ upscaling on a sample clip taken from a miniDV camcorder.
+Here are some video encoding comparisons to show the difference between Bicubic, Lanczos, and Artemis LQ upscaling (from 480p to 1080p) on a sample clip taken from a miniDV camcorder.

 Sample upscaling using each method: